HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="gradient_functions.sql"
 ) }}

-When prefixed versions of gradients (e.g. `-webkit-linear-gradient`) were included, the resulting graph looked basically the same as last year’s.
+When prefixed versions of gradients (e.g. `-webkit-linear-gradient`) were included, the resulting graph looked basically the same as last year's.

 Some other things we found in analyzing gradient values:

 * The median number of color stops in gradients is just two, except at the 90th percentile, where the four stops was the median.
 * Hard color stops — that is, gradients where two color stops were placed at the same position — occurred in just over half of all gradients.
-* Color-stop interpolation (a.k.a “midpoints”) were used in 21% of all gradient instances.
+* Color-stop interpolation (a.k.a "midpoints") were used in 21% of all gradient instances.

 We also saw a dramatic reduction at the top end of gradient complexity.
 Last year, the gradient with the largest number of color stops had 646 stops.
 This year, the winner had only 81 color stops.